-Snap allows companies and developers to easily package and distribute their software.
-Users however doesn't necessarily like snap for reasons such as speed and size.
+Snap allows companies and developers to package and distribute their software efficiently.
+Users, however, don't necessarily like snap for reasons such as speed and size.

-Snap can be disabled and removed by uninstalling snapd from the terminal.
+You can disable or remove Snap from Ubuntu by uninstalling snapd package from the terminal.

 $ sudo snap remove chromium snap-store [sudo] password for user: 2020-09-11T17:31:08+08:00 INFO Waiting for conflicting change in progress... chromium removed snap-store removed